The Ronettes: Formation and early years

-Colpix Records and The Peppermint Lounge (1961–1963)

 After their night at the Apollo, Ira, Elaine, and Diane left the group.
 After the curious renaming of the group to "Ronnie and the Relatives", Ronnie, Estelle, and Nedra began taking singing lessons two afternoons per week.
 Appearing at local bar mitzvahs and sock hops, they met Phil Halikus, who introduced them to Colpix Records producer Stu Phillips.
 According to Ronnie, Phillips played the piano while the women auditioned for him, singing "What's So Sweet About Sweet Sixteen".
 The audition was successful, and the group was brought into the studio in June 1961 and recorded four tracks: "I Want a Boy", "What's So Sweet About Sweet Sixteen", "I'm Gonna Quit While I'm Ahead", and "My Guiding Angel".
 Colpix released "I Want a Boy" in August 1961 and "I'm Gonna Quit While I'm Ahead" in January 1962, the first singles credited to Ronnie and the Relatives.

 While both singles failed to chart on the Billboard Top 100, fate intervened in advancing the group's success.
 A fortuitous case of mistaken identity led to Ronnie and the Relatives making their debut – as dancers rather than a singing act – at New York City's hip Peppermint Lounge in 1961.
-It was the height of the Twist craze, and under-aged Nedra and Ronnie disguised themselves to get in.
+It was the height of the twist craze, and under-aged Nedra and Ronnie disguised themselves to get in.
 The girls' mothers showed them how to put on make-up and fix their hair to make them look at least 23.
 When they arrived outside the club, its manager mistook Ronnie, Estelle, and Nedra for the trio supposed to dance behind house band Joey Dee and the Starliters for the evening.
 He led them in and put them onstage to perform in their place.
 During the show, Starliter David Brigati even handed the mike over to Ronnie when she started to sing Ray Charles' "What'd I Say".
-Soon afterward, Ronnie and the Relatives became a permanent act at The Peppermint Lounge, each earning $10 per night to dance The Twist and usually sing a song at some point in the show.
+Soon afterward, Ronnie and the Relatives became a permanent act at The Peppermint Lounge, each earning $10 per night to dance the twist and usually sing a song at some point in the show.